If you are eager to launch your career in public safety, we want to hear from you!

 - Work independently with minimal supervision.

 - Work in an environment where multiple activities are routinely underway that influence the performance of the duties assigned.

-- Coordinate multiple priorities and competing demands on time and multi-tasking.
+- Coordinate multiple priorities and competing demands on time.

 - Simultaneously process information from multiple sources (verbal, text, and video) and keep information clear.

 - Quickly and accurately recall information, specifically names, numbers and details.

 - Make appropriate decisions based on minimal information.